MDaily7/Life-Expectancy-In-the-US/README.md

 * How likely is someone who works remote to seek out mental health?

 ## Communication Protocols
 The team has decided to have two main communication channels.
-The first one, via Slack channel where we can share information and ask quick questions.
-Then, via Zoom where the team will meet when needed to review segments and to coordinate procedures and next steps of this project.
+The first one, the team has a chat on Slack channel to share information and ask quick questions.
+Then, on Zoom, where the team will meet when needed to review segments and to coordinate procedures and next steps of this project.